-For the past ten years, Project Getaway has been a safe haven for entrepreneurs from all over the world.
-From Denmark to Singapore, 147 participants have come together for them to not only share their experiences with one another but also to build new and exciting ventures.
-We are extremely proud and beyond excited to tell the world that Project Getaway, which started out as an experimental retreat project has, over the years, turned into something quite important and inspiring.
+For the past ten years, Project Getaway has been a meeting space for entrepreneurs from all over the world.
+From Canada to China and beyond, 161 participants have come together to not only share their experiences with one another but also to build new and exciting ventures.
+We are extremely proud that Project Getaway, which started out as an experimental retreat project has, over the years, turned into something truly inspiring.

-Whether it was by the pool or on top of Mount Batur, countless ideas have been formed here in Bali with more than 20 coming to fruition.
-We are honoured to share with you some of the start-ups that birthed and nurtured their idea here at Project Getaway and at Livit.
+Whether it was by the pool or on top of Mount Batur, countless ideas have been ‘incubated’ at PG with over 25 coming to fruition.
+We are honoured to share with you some these stories:

-1. AIRHELP (Founded by Henrik Zillmer and Nicolas Michaelsen; Attended PG in 2012 and 2013)
+1. AIRHELP (Founded by Henrik Zillmer and Nicolas Michaelsen; Attended PG in 2013)

 Henrik and his partner Nicolas found that air passengers more often than not don’t know their rights and thus end up losing tons of money each year.
 Airhelp was founded to fight this problem.
 Airhelp educates passengers of their rights and helps passengers secure compensation for their delayed, cancelled, or overbooked flights.
 Their ultimate goal is to make getting compensation as easy as possible.
 They do this by looking at data and using cutting-edge technology (such as investing in AI) to keep them ahead in the game.